-Congenital anomalies are likely to be present at birth but some remain unnoticed until later in life when secondary infection causes acute enlargement.
+Congenital anomalies are likely to be present at birth, but some remain unnoticed until later in life when secondary infection causes sudden enlargement.
 Congenital lesions may also initially manifest as an asymptomatic sinus or fistula opening.
-The anatomic location of the neck mass or sinus/fistula opening may suggest its origin.
-A midline neck mass, for example, raises suspicion of a thyroid anomaly or a cervical dermoid.
-The most common lesions of the lateral anterior neck are of branchial origin, although both dermoid cysts and thymic gland anomalies can occur in this region.
-Congenital lesions of the posterior lateral neck are uncommon with the exception of hemangioma and vascular malformations.
-These lesions can involve contiguous neck regions. (see Hemangiomas and Vascular Malformations for additional information.)
+The location of the neck mass or sinus/fistula opening may suggest its origin.
+A midline neck mass, for example, raises suspicion of a thyroid abnormality or a cervical cyst.

 Primary Malignant Tumors

-Although comparatively rare, an estimated 5% to 10% of primary malignant tumors in children originate in the head and neck, and one of every four other malignant lesions has eventual manifestations in the head and neck region.
-A noninflammatory, firm neck mass in a child is considered of potential neoplastic etiology until proven otherwise.
+Although comparatively rare, an estimated 5 to 10 percent of primary malignant tumors in children originate in the head and neck, and one of every four other malignant lesions spread to the head and neck region.